georgepestell/ml-generative-models/README.md

 # Machine Learning - Generative Models

 An exploration into probabalistic generative models; the EM algorithm; and the impact of latent variables.
+Written in Python.

 - Spherical K-Means
 - The EM algortithm on handwriting digit samples